SUSSBIA/fabric-onboarding-experience/02-licensing-capacity/README.md

 External collaborators are not covered by the University’s staff licensing arrangement.

+If an external collaborator needs to access Fabric or Power BI content in the University environment, they may need to be invited as a Microsoft Entra B2B guest user in the University tenant.
+This allows external sharing and access to be governed centrally through Microsoft Entra.

-If an external collaborator needs to create, edit, publish, or collaborate on Fabric or Power BI items, a separate Power BI Pro license may be required.
+Licensing must also be reviewed.
+If an external collaborator needs to create, edit, publish, or collaborate on Fabric or Power BI items, a separate Power BI Pro or Premium Per User license may be required.
+This license may come from their own organisation or be assigned by the University, depending on the scenario.

-These cases should be considered only when the need arises.
+For some viewing scenarios, licensing requirements may differ if the content is hosted in a Premium capacity or Fabric capacity such as F64 or greater.
+These cases should be reviewed when the need arises.

 Before onboarding an external collaborator, users should consider:

 - What does the collaborator need to do?
 - Do they need view-only access or edit access?
-- Are they creating Fabric items or only viewing outputs?
+- Do they need to create, edit, publish, or collaborate on Fabric items?
+- Do they need to be invited as a Microsoft Entra B2B guest user?
 - Which workspace do they need access to?
 - What data will they be able to see?
 - Is the data labelled `Confidential - SUSS` or `Restricted - SUSS`?
-- Is a separate Power BI Pro license required?
+- Is a separate Power BI Pro or Premium Per User license required?
 - Should access be time-bound?
 - Who will review and remove access later?

-External collaborator access should be reviewed together with security, governance, licensing, and data sensitivity considerations.
+External collaborator access should be reviewed together with security, governance, licensing, identity, and data sensitivity considerations.

 ## Common misconceptions